Take your mind off infrastructure and build apps faster

 Serverless computing is the abstraction of servers, infrastructure, and operating systems.
 When you build serverless apps you don’t need to provision and manage any servers, so you can take your mind off infrastructure concerns.
 Serverless computing is driven by the reaction to events and triggers happening in near-real-time—in the cloud.
 As a fully managed service, server management and capacity planning are invisible to the developer and billing is based just on resources consumed or the actual time your code is running.

 Spare your teams the burden of managing servers.
-As a fully managed service, there are no administrative tasks you need to do—patching and other management is done for you.
+By utilizing fully managed services, you focus on your business logic and avoid administrative tasks.
 With serverless architecture you simply deploy your code, and it runs with high availability.

 Serverless compute scales from nothing to handle tens of thousands of concurrent functions almost instantly (within seconds), to match any workload, and without requiring scale configuration—it reacts to events and triggers in near-real time.